arjundas1/AI-based-Medical-Specialist-Recommendation-System/README.md

 ```

 ### ML Model

-In order to find out the suitable machine learning algorithm, we have implemented several algorithms to determine the one yielding highest prediction accuracy.
-The conditions for train-test split has also been varied according to our understanding of effiency yield.
-However, every model uses 20% data as testing set.
+To find out the suitable machine learning algorithm, we have implemented several algorithms
+to determine the one yielding highest prediction accuracy.
+The conditions for train-test split
+have also been varied according to our understanding of effiency yield.
+However, every model
+uses 20% data as testing set.
 ```python
 from sklearn.model_selection import train_test_split
 ```
 #### Logistic Regression

 Although the name has regression in it, Logistic regression is a classification algorithm.
 We identified the most efficient solver for our dataset to be newton-cg.
 Since covergence passes at 3000 iterations, the algorithm is slow with not a high prediction accuracy score.
 ```python
 x_train, x_test, y_train, y_test = train_test_split(data, labels, test_size=0.2, random_state=10)